 - the temperature of the water going to the radiators

-If the system goes wrong, you will need expert help.
+If the control board goes wrong, you will need expert help.
 If you or your plumber think that there is a problem with the control board Gledhill has a service department called Gledhill Response which can be contacted on 0800 1018365 or see their website).
 To repeat the warning above – from painful experience – most plumbers do not understand how the parts of the system work together.
 However, you might like to give Owen Johnson a call to check the system in the first instance.

 In addition, here are two Gledhill manuals for the original Systemate system (Right-click and ‘Save As…’ to download):

 Systemate Owner’s Handbook (pdf 1.4Mb)

 Systemate III technical manual (pdf 2.5Mb)

 Assuming that the heating system has no problems and is working properly, there are some things that you need to do to manage it efficiently – that is, to get a balance between being comfortable, being environmentally friendly, and not spending too much on your bills.

 1) Set the water temperature thermostat on the boiler in the kitchen to ‘high’.
 That sounds counter-intuitive but the system is designed to work most efficiently that way.
 If, as a result, the hot water in the taps becomes too hot to be comfortable, it indicates that there may be a fault in the system.
 (See Problems, below.)